 For the three months ended May 31, 2015 and May 31, 2014, we incurred \$1.1 million and \$1.0 million in base management fees, respectively.
-For the three months ended May 31, 2015 and May 31, 2014, we incurred \$0.7 million and \$0.3 million in incentive fees related to pre-incentive fee net investment income, respectively.
+For the three months ended May 31, 2015 and May 31, 2015 and May 31, 2015 and May 31, 2014, we accrued of \$1.1 million and \$0.1 million in incentive fees related to pre-incentive fees related to capital gains, respectively.
 For the three months ended May 31, 2015 and May 31, 2014, we accrued of \$1.1 million and \$0.1 million in incentive fees related to capital gains, respectively.
 The accrual is calculated using both realized and unrealized capital gains for the period.
 The actual incentive fee related to capital gains will be determined and payable in arrears at the end of the fiscal year and will include only realized capital gains for the period.
 As of May 31, 2015, the base management fees accrual was \$1.1 million and the incentive fees accrual was \$5.7 million and is included in base management and incentive fees payable in the accompanying consolidated statements of assets and liabilities.
-As of February 28, 2015, the base management fees accrual was \$1.0 million and the incentive fees accrual was \$4.8 million and is included in base management and incentive fees payable in the accompanying consolidated statements of assets and liabilities.
+As of February 28, 2015, the base management fees accrual was \$1.0 million and the incentive fees payable in the accompanying consolidated statements of assets and liabilities.